Date of Award:

-The purpose of this dissertation was to test the significance of objective l y measured imagery ability on the learning of self-controled relaxation of autonomic nervous system activity.
+The purpose of this dissertation was to test the significance of objectively measured imagery ability on the learning of self-controlled relaxation of autonomic nervous system activity.
 Imagery is discussed in terms of its interaction with Autogenic vs. Jacobsonian methods of training clinical relaxation.

 It was concluded that Jacobsonian training was generally more effective than Autogenic training for inducing vascular relaxation in both high and low imagery subjects.
 Also it was found that Sensory perceptual types are significantly more stable in terms of day to day skin temperature variation during relaxation training, than are Intuitive perceptual types.

 Allen, Dean G., "Autonomic Self-Control of Clinical Relaxation as a Function of Imagery" (1982).
 All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5900.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .